 Moreover, legislation to prohibit, limit or add burdens to our business may be introduced in the future in states where gaming has been legalized.
 In addition, from time to time, legislators and special interest groups have proposed legislation that would expand, restrict or prevent gaming operations or which may otherwise adversely impact our operations in the jurisdictions in which we operate.
 Any expansion of gaming or restriction on or prohibition of our gaming operations or enactment of other adverse regulatory changes could have a material adverse effect on our operating results.
-For example, in October 2005, the Illinois House of Representatives voted to approve proposed legislation that would eliminate riverboat gambling.
-If the Illinois Senate had passed that bill, our business would have been materially impacted.

 The passage of the Smoke Free Illinois Act, which became effective January 1, 2008 and bans smoking in casinos, has adversely affected revenues and operating results at our Illinois properties.
 In Pennsylvania, we are currently permitted to allow smoking on only up to 50% of the gaming floor of our Grantville facility and smoking is banned in all other indoor areas.
 Additionally, on July 1, 2012, a state statute in Indiana became effective that imposes a state wide smoking ban in specified businesses, buildings, public places and other specified locations.
 The statute specifically exempts riverboat casinos, and all other gaming facilities in Indiana, from the smoking ban.
-However, the statute allows local government to enact a more restrictive smoking ban than the state statute and also leaves in place any more restrictive local legislation that exists as of the effective date of the statute.
+However, the statute allows local government to enact a more restrictive smoking ban than the state statute.
 To date, our facility in Lawrenceburg, Indiana is not subject to any such local legislation.
 If additional smoking bans are enacted within jurisdictions where we operate or seek to do business, our business could be adversely affected.

 Taxation and fees.
 We believe that the prospect of significant revenue is one of the primary reasons that jurisdictions permit legalized gaming.
 As a result, gaming companies are typically subject to significant revenue based taxes and fees in addition to normal federal, state, local and provincial income taxes, and such taxes and fees are subject to increase at any time.
 We pay substantial taxes and fees with respect to our operations.
 From time to time, federal, state, local and provincial legislators and officials have proposed changes in tax laws, or in the administration of such laws, affecting the gaming industry.
 In addition, worsening economic conditions could intensify the efforts of state and local governments to raise revenues through increases in gaming taxes and/or property taxes.
 It is not possible to determine with certainty the likelihood of changes in tax laws or in the administration of such laws.
 Such changes, if adopted, could have a material adverse effect on our business, financial condition and results of operations.
-The large number of state and local governments with significant current or projected budget deficits makes it more likely that those governments that currently permit gaming will seek to fund such deficits with new or increased gaming taxes and/or property taxes, and worsening economic conditions could intensify those efforts.
+The large number of state and local governments that currently permit gaming will seek to fund such deficits with new or increased gaming taxes and/or property taxes, and worsening economic conditions could intensify those efforts.
 Any material increase, or the adoption of additional taxes or fees, could have a material adverse effect on our future financial results.